OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	``openmdao-X.X.X/lib/python2.6/site-packages/openmdao.examples.enginedesign-X.X.X-######.egg/openmdao/examples/enginedesign``

-where X.X.X is the current OpenMDAO version, and ###### is a string that contains the Python version, and the Operating System description.
+where X.X.X is the current OpenMDAO version, and ###### is a string that contains the Python version and the operating system description.
 This will vary depending on your system and version, but there will only be one *enginedesign* egg.